-An integrated anti-arrhythmic target network of a Chinese medicine compound, Wenxin Keli, revealed by combined machine learning and molecular pathway analysis.
+An integrated anti-arrhythmic target network of compound Chinese medicine Wenxin Keli revealed by combined machine learning and molecular pathway analysis [corrected].

 Wang T., Lu M., Du Q., Yao X., Zhang P., Chen X., Xie W., Li Z., Ma Y., Zhu Y.